billingsdaniel/NetworkBootcamp/Reamde.md

 4. If needed, you can add rules to allow forwarding.
 For example:\
 `iptables -A FORWARD -i eth0 -o eth1 -j ACCEPT`
 5. Replace eth0 and eth1 with your specific network interfaces.
-6. Routing table
-7. Double check routing tables.
+6. Double check routing tables.
 Make sure there is a valid route for the destination of the packets you are trying to forward.\
 `ip route`

-- enable NAT (network address translation) to allow forwarding to virtual machines\
+7. enable NAT (network address translation) to allow forwarding to virtual machines\
 `iptables -t nat -s 192.168.1.0/24 -A POSTROUTING -j MASQUERADE`